joansalasoler/vpype-gscrib/docs/dev-guide.md

 Now that the system recognizes your new type, you need to specify which class should be instantiated when that type is selected.
-This is done in the **component’s factory**, which maps each type to its implementation.
+This is done in the **component's factory**, which maps each type to its implementation.

 ```python
 class HeadFactory: